shashankg7/ASONAM-Trust-Inference/README.md

 Please note that this repo. is still incomplete, in the sense that experiments cannot be reproduced yet.
 It has model file and some data pre-processing scripts.

 I am planning to update it will fully functional repo, where interested users can reproduce all the experiments.

+### CITE
+To cite our work, please use the following BibTeX entry:
+@article{gupta2017simultaneous,
+  title={Simultaneous Inference of User Representations and Trust}, author={Gupta, Shashank and Parikh, Pulkit and Gupta, Manish and Varma, Vasudeva}, journal={arXiv preprint arXiv:1706.00923}, year={2017}
+}